Elementary school students participating in VPI’s Free2B multimedia bullying prevention program.

 - Challenges related to physical, emotional and developmental health

 - School failure, drug abuse and delinquency

-How: Help us break the cycle of violence
+How: Help us stop violence and support healing

 - Learn about the issues of youth violence on this site and spread the word

 - Sign up for updates and invitations to online talks

 - Support our efforts